Why asteroids matter - an industry's perspective10 August 2016

 Every day is Asteroid Day at ESA30 June 2016

-Every day is Asteroid Day at ESA30 June 2016 ESA is participating in today’s international Asteroid Day, to mark the largest observed asteroid strike in recorded history – the 1908 airburst above Tunguska in Siberia.
-The Agency monitors asteroids as well as performs scientific research, not to m...
+Every day is Asteroid Day at ESA30 June 2016 ESA is participating in today’s international Asteroid Day , to mark the largest observed asteroid strike in recorded history – the 1908 airburst above Tunguska in Siberia.
+The Agency monitors asteroids as well as performs scientific research, no...

 Highly impactful: 10 facts about ESA’s Asteroid Impact Mission30 June 2016 Europe’s proposed Asteroid Impact Mission is set to become humanity’s first mission to a double asteroid, and ESA’s first to a small body since Rosetta put down its lander on Comet 67P/Churyumov–Gerasimenko.
 Here are 10 key facts: